Psychoanalytic Observational Studies

 The course is designed to help people deepen their understanding and awareness of human development and interaction and to help participants to think about their work from a psychodynamic perspective.
 The course is relevant to teachers, psychologists, child and adolescent psychiatrists, social workers, occupational therapists, nurses and allied professional disciplines.

 Students are required to be working in a professional capacity with children, adolescents or families.
 They are generally expected to have had at least one year's experience of such work before commencing the course.
-This need not be in a clinical setting.

 Completion of the course or equivalent is a pre-requisite for those wishing to apply for the clinical training in child and adolescent psychotherapy.